School and University

 You would like to visit one of our temporary exhibitions with your class?
 We offer age-based tours and are happy to adjust the thematic focus, the duration of the tour and possible points of connection to contents dealt with in class.

 We are happy to offer individual help and advice regarding the use of the Bamberg State Library.
-For that, please turn to our staff at the borrowing desk.
+For that, please turn to our staff in the reading room.

 Concerning training courses for groups, we would like to point to the wide range of offers of the Bamberg University Library.
 The University Library continuously offers introductions and courses that enable visitors to use a scholarly library and search for literature in a targeted way.
 These offers are open to students as well as to pupils and teachers.